Attachment theory: Attachment

-Although it is usual for the mother to be the primary attachment figure in some Westernized cultures, infants will form attachments to any carer who is sensitive and responsive in social interactions with them.
+Although it is usual for the mother to be the primary attachment figure in some cultures, infants will form attachments to any carer who is sensitive and responsive in social interactions with them.

 Within attachment theory, attachment refers to an affectional bond or tie between an individual and an attachment figure, usually a caregiver or guardian.
-Such bonds may be reciprocal between two adults, but between a child and a caregiver, the bonds arise mainly from the child's own actions in pursuit of safety, security, and protection—which is most important in infancy and childhood.
-Attachment theory is not an exhaustive explanation of human relationships.
-For example, Ainsworth speculated that attachment was a "synonym of love," though not all of a baby's relationships are love relationships.
+Such bonds may be reciprocal between two adults, but between a child and a caregiver, the bonds arise mainly from the child's own actions in pursuit of safety, security, and protection—which is most important in infancy and childhood.Attachment theory is not an exhaustive explanation of human relationships.

 In child-to-adult relationships, the child's tie is called the "attachment" and the caregiver's reciprocal equivalent is referred to as the "caregiving bond".
-Just as the child's tie is generated through the operation of a hypothesized "attachment behavioral system" (ABS) in the child, so the caregiving bond is held to be produced by the caregiver's "caregiving behavioral system."
-The theory proposes that children attach to carers instinctively, making the biological aim of attachment survival and its psychological aim security.
+Just as the child's tie is generated through the operation of a hypothesized "attachment behavioural system" (ABS) in the child, so the caregiving bond is held to be produced by the caregiver's "caregiving behavioural system."
+The theory proposes that children instinctively attach to carers, with survival as the biological aim of attachment and security as its psychological aim.

-The relationship that a child has with their attachment figure is deemed to be especially important in threatening situations, particularly if there are no other caregivers around as is often the case in nuclear families with a traditional division of labour.
+The relationship between a child and their attachment figure is especially important in threatening situations, particularly when no other caregivers are present, as is often the case in nuclear families with a traditional division of labour.
 The presence of at least one supportive attachment figure is especially important in a child's developmental years.
-In addition to support, attunement (accurate understanding and emotional connection) is crucial in a caregiver-child relationship.
-If the primary caregiver and the child are poorly attuned, the child may grow to feel misunderstood and anxious.